m4tt-willi4ms/riet-serv/doc/index.rst

 .. * :ref:`modindex`
 .. * :ref:`search`

-..
-FasterProfileGen
-.. =================

-..
-This module is a temporary module, used to build up the essential codebase
-.. before transitioning to a more organized structure.
-..
-As can be seen, the module has become quite unreadable; improvements to be made
-.. in the upcoming RietveldPhase project.

-.. .. automodule:: FasterProfileGen
-..    :members:

 Rietveld Phases Module
 ======================

-This module is built to replace FasterProfileGen, in a way that is both more versatile and more accommodating of multi-phase powder diffraction profiles.
+This module is used to build up store input data and build representations of a particular crystal phases's powder profile, based on some fitting parameters.
+The module is meant to be extendable, so that more parameters can be added at a later time, and so that more fine-grained models of powder profiles can be implemented at a later time.

 .. automodule:: RietveldPhases
 .. autoclass:: RietveldPhases